Parliament buildings ‘The Binnenhof’

 The trade route to the east was opened from the ‘first Dutch ship sailing’ in 1595.
 Other journeys followed, and the Netherlands soon dominated the international trading community.
 Johan van Oldenbarnevelt founded the Dutch East India Company (VOC) a few years later.

 Royal Palace ‘Huis ten Bosch’

-This large country villa is the residential palace of Queen Beatrix.
+This large country villa is the residential palace of King Willem- Alexander and his family.
 It was built around 1645 to a design by Pieter Post.
 The two wings were added in 1735 as a major renovation under the direction of Daniël Marot.

 The construction on the basilica Sint-Jan began in 1380.
 The church reached its present size 200 years later.
 It is a Gothic church with five aisles, designed by Willem van Kessel.
 The double flying buttresses are unique in the Netherlands and the 96 carved flying buttress figures are unique in the world.